Sophie Lawrence: EastEnders

-After graduating from drama school in 1988 at the age of 15, Lawrence was instantly cast as Diane Butcher, the bohemian daughter of Frank Butcher (Mike Reid), in the popular soap opera EastEnders.
+After graduating from drama school in 1988 at the age of 15, Lawrence was instantly cast as Diane Butcher, the daughter of Frank Butcher (Mike Reid), in the BBC soap opera EastEnders.
 She remained in the role until 1991 Lawrence commented, "I left because I wanted to play something different.
 In doing that, you have to grow out of the public's perception of you as an EastEnders character.
 But I wanted variety of roles.
 I felt I couldn't just carry on being Diane indefinitely.
 I wanted to be an actor, not just a personality."

-Lawrence returned for brief stints in 1993, 1994 and 1997.
-Lawrence quit weeks after making her comeback in 1997 and she had since commented: "Going back to EastEnders was like going back to school and none of your friends are there.
+Lawrence returned for several stints in 1993, 1994 and 1997.
+Lawrence left weeks after making her comeback in 1997 and she had since commented: "Going back to EastEnders was like going back to school and none of your friends are there.
 I was [originally] there with people like Nick Berry (Simon Wicks) and Letitia Dean (Sharon Watts) and they'd all gone.
 One of the young actors, who will remain nameless, made me a coffee and started telling me all about what it was like.
 He had no idea I'd been in the soap before."
 Bosses at EastEnders had reportedly been keen for Lawrence to remain on the cast, as they were hoping for an on-screen reunion of the Butcher family; Mike Reid had agreed to reprise his role as Frank, though Diane departed before his reintroduction.

 Lawrence agreed to reprise the role of Diane once again in 2008 to film the screen funeral of Diane's father Frank, following the off-screen death of Mike Reid.
 She agreed to return for another brief stint in 2012.